 Correct your body’s chemistry TODAY!

-Magnesium deficiency has been shown to be in in 72% of ADHD children1 and individuals with ADHD are likely to be deficient in zinc.2 Iron deficiency has been reported in children with cognitive and behavioral impairments that prominently include poor attention and hyperactivity.3, 4
+Magnesium deficiency has been shown to be in in 72% of children with inattention and emotional dysregulation1 and individuals with inattention and emotional dysregulation are likely to be deficient in zinc.2 Iron deficiency has been reported in children with cognitive and behavioral impairments that prominently include poor attention and hyperactivity.3, 4

 Magnesium and zinc are key nutrients and co-factors that plays an important role in the formation of neurotransmitters dopamine, norepinephrine, and serotonin.
 Dopamine is important for attention and serotonin is important for regulating mood.
-Iron is a cofactor for enzymes necessary for the synthesis and catabolism of the monoaminergic neurotransmitters,5 which are strongly implicated in the etiopathophysiology of ADHD.6 These minerals have important roles in neurologic function, including involvement in neurotransmitter synthesis.
+Iron is a cofactor for enzymes necessary for the synthesis and catabolism of the monoaminergic neurotransmitters,5 which are strongly implicated in the etiopathophysiology of inattention and emotional dysregulation issues.6 These minerals have important roles in neurologic function, including involvement in neurotransmitter synthesis.

-MZI™ provides minerals that are known to be deficient in individuals with ADHD.
+MZI™ provides minerals that are known to be deficient in individuals with inattention and emotional dysregulation.
 7

 The minerals in MZI™ are provided in chelated form that break down in the stomach to provide better absorption and increased bioavailability.
 Chelated minerals are a safe, effective and well-tolerated form that should not result in constipation, nausea, diarrhea, or gastric upset.